jak0b/clipman/README.md

 ## Usage

 Run the binary in your Sway session by adding `exec wl-paste -t text --watch clipman store` (or `exec wl-paste -t text --watch clipman store 1>> PATH/TO/LOGFILE 2>&1 &` to log errors) at the beginning of your config.
+It is highly recommended that you run clipman with the `--no-persist` option, see Known Issues.

 For primary clipboard support, also add `exec wl-paste -p -t text --watch clipman store -P --histpath="~/.local/share/clipman-primary.json"` (note that both the `-p` in wl-paste and the `-P` in clipman are mandatory in this case).